 Gender Studies developed alongside and emerged out of feminist movements and critical theorizing of the 20th century.
 Today they are both recognized as a discrete teaching and research area and an integral part of various disciplines.
 Gender Studies analyze how gender constitutes social order and power relations past and present.
 It is in this respect that gender is not understood as a biological or natural constant but as a historically and culturally specific, life-long process of differentiation and becoming and as a way of existence.
 Gender is thus always also an effect of social and individual processes.

-- Julien Debonneville, sociologist and anthropologist, Institute of Gender studies, University of Geneva
+- Ilana Eloit, sociologist and historian, Institute of Gender Studies, University of Geneva

-- Francesca Falk, historian, Historical Institute, University of Bern
+- Francesca Falk, historian, Institute of History, University of Bern

 - Dominique Grisard, historian, Center for Gender Studies, University of Basel